BankAmericard Travel Rewards® Credit Card Essentials

 BankAmericard Travel Rewards® vs. Chase Sapphire Preferred® Card®.

-Chase cardholders can earn 2x points on dining at restaurants and 2x points on all travel purchases (in addition to 1 point per $1 on all other purchases) Chase’s rewards program is more complex, and in turn, more lucrative.
-The signup bonus for Chase Sapphire Preferred® Card is 50,000, or a $625 value for travel.
+Chase cardholders can earn 2x points on travel and dining at restaurants and 1 point per $1 spent on all other purchases worldwide.)
+Chase’s rewards program is more complex, and in turn, more lucrative.
+The signup bonus for Chase Sapphire Preferred® Card allows new cardholders to earn 50,000 bonus points, or a $625 value for travel.
 Unless you’re Preferred Rewards status with the BankAmericard, it would be difficult to earn the same rewards rate as a Chase Sapphire Preferred® Card cardholder.

 Who Should get This Card?